Citroën e-Berlingo: Third generation

+2024 facelift

 ë-Berlingo

 In 2020, PSA Group confirmed that electric versions of the third-generation Berlingo would be launched in 2021.
 On 14 January 2021, Citroën unveiled the electric ë-Berlingo Van, based on the third-generation Berlingo, which was followed 6 days later by the Opel Combo-e Cargo and the Vauxhall Combo-e, and again 6 days later by the Peugeot e-Partner LCV.
 On 26 February 2021 Peugeot introduced e-Rifter MPV, and on 4 May 2021, Toyota unveiled ProAce City Electric (LCV) and ProAce City Verso Electric (MPV).
 Fiat unveiled their re-badged version, the E-Doblò, in June 2022.

 In January 2022, Stellantis announced they were discontinuing all diesel-powered passenger (MPV) versions of the Citroën Berlingo, including the Vauxhall/Opel Combo Life and the Peugeot Rifter, in the United Kingdom and European Union, leaving only the battery-electric variants in those markets.